-If you remember from the introduction of this chapter, prescription unit consists of exercise and set and rep scheme (Figure 5.26).
-For the purpose of introducing the new concepts, let’s imagine a scenario where one can train 3 times per week, on Monday, Wednesday and Friday (Table 5.57).
+If you remember from the introduction of this chapter, the prescription unit consists of an exercise and set and rep scheme (Figure 5.26).
+To introduce the new concepts, let’s imagine a scenario where one can train 3 times per week, on Monday, Wednesday, and Friday (Table 5.57).

 Table 5.57.
 Training time availability

 Let’s imagine that the exercise we want to perform on each training day is back squat.
 Let’s call that exercise A. Assuming we plan to do a medium – easy – hard approach, we might opt for the following set and rep schemes: 5×5 @75% (medium), 3×5 @65% (easy), 1×5 @85 (hard).
 Let’s call these set and rep schemes 1, 2, and 3.
 Table 5.58 contains the aforementioned program (top table), as well as the simplified nomenclature that will be used from now on.

 Each of these set and rep schemes have their vertical planning progression.
 For the sake of example, let’s assume the following:

 5×5 @75% (medium): 5×4 @75% – 5×5 @75% – 5×6 @75% – 5×7 @75%